narayanan-nithya/web-sprint-challenge-adding-data-persistence/README.md

 4. What do we need in order to have a _many to many_ relationship between two tables?

   - To create a _many to many_  relationship between two tables, we need to use the JOIN statement to join the table together.
+Classic example is a product table to a customer table.